Running a Background Check on Overseas Employees

 The certificate your employee receives after their application has been processed will tell you one of two things.
 It will either provide evidence of police clearance, which will be listed as No Disclosable Court Outcomes (NDCOs), or it will show that the applicant has an Australian criminal history that is considered relevant to the job that they do.

-However, please bear in mind that if your employee has a criminal history in a country outside of Australia, this will not be flagged on their police certificate.
+However, please bear in mind that if your employee has a criminal history in a country outside of Australia, this will not be flagged on their national police check.
 This is because the National Police Checking Service can only access criminal databases in Australia.

 Will Interstate Convictions Appear on a Background Check for Overseas Employees?